botpress/documentation-v12/docs/advanced/authentication.md

 :::note
 There are three different types of authenticated users:

-- **Collaborators**: these users are able to access the Admin UI and to manage and edit bots based on their roles.
+- **Collaborators**: these users are able to access the Admin and to manage and edit bots based on their roles.
-- **Chat Users**: these users are only able to talk with bots and they can see the list of bots if they log on the Admin UI.
+- **Chat Users**: these users are only able to talk with bots and they can see the list of bots if they log on the Admin.
 - **External User**: this method of authentication expects that you handle user authentication yourself and provide a JWT token to identify the user.
 :::

 There are 4 different types of authentication strategies currently supported: Basic, SAML, OAuth2 and LDAP.
 You can also implement them in multiple different workspaces.
 No matter what authentication strategy you use, they are all stored in the database.

-When you add a new strategy in the `botpress.config.json` file, upon server restart a new table called `strategy_STRATEGYID` is created.
+When you add a new strategy in the `botpress.config.json` file and you restart your instance, a new table called `strategy_STRATEGYID` is created.
 When you give access to a user for a specific workspace, an entry is created in the table `workspace_users` with his role.

-If you have more than one authentication strategy, a menu will be displayed to pick a strategy.
+If you have more than one authentication strategy, a menu is displayed so you can pick a strategy.
 You can skip the menu and bookmark a specific strategy by changing the page URL: `/admin/login/STRATEGYID`.

-Moreover, you can access a specific workspace by using `/admin/login?workspaceId=WORKSPACEID`
+You can access also a specific workspace by using `/admin/login?workspaceId=WORKSPACEID`

 You can find the definition for the various authentication strategies [here](https://github.com/botpress/botpress/blob/master/packages/bp/src/core/config/botpress.config.ts#L326).

-### Storage of the user token
+## User Token Storage

-By default, tokens which identifies the user on the admin panel and on the studio are stored in the local storage.
-It does the job, but for additional security, we recommend enabling the storage of tokens in cookies.
+By default, tokens, which identifies the user on the admin panel and on the studio, are saved in the local storage.

-However, enabling this feature requires an additional configuration to work properly.
-The CORS parameter of the HTTP Server must be configured to the external URL of your server:
+For additional security, we recommend enabling the storage of tokens in cookies.
+Enabling this feature requires an additional configuration.
+The CORS parameter of the HTTP Server must be configured to the external URL of your server as follows:

 ```js
 httpServer: {